 Timing is everything, however.
 The yield curve can flatten for a very long time before it inverts, if it inverts at all.
 In the 1990s, for example, the 2s10s curve was flatter than it is now for more than five consecutive years - meanwhile growth was rampant and equities rallied.
-When the curve has inverted, a recession has typically followed anywhere from 9 months to 2 years.
+When the curve has inverted, a recession has typically followed anywhere from 9 months to 2 years later.

 2. Interest rates

 The US Federal Reserve has raised interest rates five times so far this cycle.
 The expectation from the Fed itself is that rates will be lifted a further three times this year taking the official rate to 2.25%.
-This, in combination with a gradual sell-down in the Fed's bloated balance sheet and an increase in supply thanks to a rise in the budget deficit, may be enough to put further upward pressure on bond yields and send equity market valuations even lower.
+This, in combination with a gradual sell-down in the Fed's bloated balance sheet and an increase in supply thanks to a rise in the budget deficit, may be enough to put further upward pressure on bond yields and send equity market valuations lower.

 If every recession is preceded by a bear market what are the chances of a tightening cycle leading to a recession?
-Historically, tightening cycles lead to recessions.
+Historically, tightening cycles do lead to recessions.
 Since 1950, the Fed has embarked on thirteen tightening cycles.
 Ten of these have resulted in recessions.
 The three that ended in a “soft landing” were early in the business cycle.
 The Fed has never accomplished a “soft landing” in a late cycle scenario.

 Again, timing is crucial.
 In 1983 and again in 1994 there was a gap of seven years between when the Fed started raising interest rates and the onset of the next recession.